 STATE OF NEW YORK

-2021-2022 Regular Sessions
+2023-2024 Regular Sessions

-read once and referred to the Committee on Governmental Operations --
+Introduced by M. of A. SMITH -- read once and referred to the Committee

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
 The education law is amended by adding a new section 668-h

 3 § 668-h.
 Gold Award and Eagle Scout achievement scholarship.
 1.